till213/SkyDolly/manual/en/index.md

 Welcome to Sky Dolly - The Black Sheep for your Flight Recordings.

 This manual is work in progress.
+Screenshots will follow.
+Please bear with me :)

 ### Content